NuelzHeart/Sales-Performance-Dashboard/README.md

 - Is there a particular product that sells more in a specific country

 ## Data Processing Required
-- Generated matching country for each city using lookup formulas
+- Generated a matching country for each city using lookup formulas
 - Calculated revenue for each transaction
 - Classified transactions into high, fair, and low sales categories
 - Extracted months and days from the date column